Accelerating now to 55mph...65, 75, 85, 88 MILES PER HOUR!!!"

 - Early-Bird Cameo: Some of the graphical widgets seen in the Animated Series make their debut here.

-- Expanded Universe: Doc now has his own lab, we get to see more of Hill Valley and also, dinosaurs!.
-The ride serves as an unofficial "mini-sequel" to the film trilogy to which you, the guest, could now be a major part of.
+- Expanded Universe: Doc now has his own major research and development facility, plus we get to see more of Hill Valley in different eras.
+The ride served as an unofficial "mini-sequel" to the film trilogy that you, the guest, were a major part of.

 - Follow That Car: On a temporal scale.
 The ride's premise puts guests in pursuit of Biff joyriding in Doc's DeLorean and having to do some minor Car Fu in order to return to the present.

-- Mad Scientist Laboratory: The Institute of Future Technology.
+- Mad Scientist Laboratory: The Institute of Future Technology (IFT).

 - Mythology Gag: